 Our WoW Dragonflight tier list focuses on the best overall performance provided by classes in both PvP and PvE, whether you’re going solo or as part of a group.
 Every class in WoW has been subject to rebalancing over the course of the MMO’s lifetime, though some classes have felt the effects more than others.
-Whether you’re new to the game or a returning player, our tier list will help you decide which classes are set to dominate the WoW Dragonflight meta, and which of your characters may be in need of a respec.
+Whether you’re new to the game or a returning player, our tier list identifies which classes are dominating the WoW Dragonflight meta.

 It’s worth noting before we begin that this WoW Dragonflight tier list presupposes that your character is performing as it should with respect to their class and spec.
 The WoW Dragonflight talents system overhaul now offers more class customisation than the MMORPG has seen in recent years, but it also means that your mileage may vary depending upon the talents you’ve chosen.
-If you’re running a suboptimal build for your class, you’re liable to have a very different view of where your class falls on our tier list.
+If you’re running a suboptimal build for your class in World of Warcraft, you’re liable to have a very different view of where your class falls on our tier list.

 WoW Dragonflight tier list